 But in order for industry, training providers and employers to develop the right skills, we will need certainty that any investment made will not be wasted.
-Respondents to our survey and interviewees strongly felt that governments must create a viable and large scale market for retrofit and give a clear indication of a sustainable programme of work.
+Respondents to our survey and interviewees strongly felt that governments must create a viable market for retrofit and give a clear indication of a sustainable programme of work.
+CITB Net Zero Report